VibrantHawaii/wix-badging/README.md

   * Send at least one event to test.
 You'll need to have published the Wix site at least once for this to function.

 ## ToDos
-+ Ask for EULA in enroll popup if not accepted yet by existing user
 + Add status animation after submit and enroll to Enroll Learner popup
 + investigate if badge images should be images instead of media galleries
 + Public page: List of all badges